The Complete Guide to Planning a Destination Wedding in Antigua

 Gregoli pinpoints the southern portion of this Caribbean island for its fantastic beaches.
 She especially loves the Carlisle Bay Antigua, a five-star hotel with close proximity to Cactus Hill, a hiking area, and Carlisle Bay Beach, a secluded sandy beach spot.
 Other venue options on this part of the island include the St. James's Club & Villas, Antigua, an all-inclusive resort, and the Antigua Yacht Club Marina & Resort, located in close proximity to English Harbour.

-Antigua Legal Requirements
+Antigua and Barbuda Wedding Legal Requirements

 Legal Weddings vs. Symbolic Weddings